ardanlabs/gotraining/reading/design_guidelines.md

 * Recognizing and minimizing cascading changes across the code is a way to architect adaptability and stability in your software.

 * When dependencies are weakened and the coupling loosened, cascading changes are minimized and stability is improved.

+* If it's not clear how an abstraction makes the code better, it probably doesn't.

 #### Package-Oriented Design